 Every year, HUD releases its fair market rent figures for metropolitan areas and counties across the nation.
 HUD refers to these rents as "payment standards" for the Section 8 program.
 HUD does not consider these numbers hard and fast.
 Families receiving Section 8 benefits can rent units that cost less or moderately more than the published fair market rent.

 Section 8 voucher holders put roughly 30 percent of their monthly income towards rent, as long as they rent a unit at or below HUD's payment standard for their area.
-If a family chooses to rent a unit where the rent exceeds the payment standard, HUD allows this, however, the agency makes the family responsible for excess rent.
+If a family chooses to rent a unit where the rent exceeds the payment standard, HUD allows this, however, the agency makes the family responsible for the excess rent.
 In total, HUD does not permit a family to spend more than 40 percent of its income on housing.